rashmisagar/chtest/performance-testing/performance-tests.md

    - Simulate concurrent user sessions accessing different pages of the website.
    - Measure response times, throughput, and resource utilization.

+To write a performance test script for the given scenarios using JMeter, I set up a test plan in JMeter as below:

+- Define the number of users (threads) that will simulate concurrent sessions.
+For e.g, the test plan script `load_test_1.xml` simulates 10 users accessing the website.
+- Define the pages of the website that will be accessed, and add additional HTTPSamplerProxy elements for each page to be tested.
+- To measure response times, throughput, and resource utilization, I would add listeners to the test plan.
+For example, add a SummaryReport and a ViewResultsTree to view detailed results of the test.

 2. Stress Testing Scenarios:
    - Generate a high number of concurrent requests to stress the website's resources.
    - Monitor system metrics and identify performance bottlenecks.